anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In this document, the term "Registrar" is used throughout instead of "Join Registrar/Coordinator (JRC)".

-The "Constrained Join Proxy" enables a pledge that is multiple hops away from the Registrar, to execute the BRSKI protocol {{RFC8995}} using a secure channel.
+The "Constrained Join Proxy" enables a Pledge that is multiple hops away from the Registrar, to execute the BRSKI protocol {{RFC8995}} using a secure channel.

 The term "Join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.